 Untaxed vehicles and vehicles which have a statutory off road notice (SORN) but remain on the public highway should be reported to the DVLA.

 Nuisance parking including blocking access or traffic and parking in restricted zones without permission can be reported using the report an illegally parked vehicle form.

 You can report an abandoned vehicle to us.
 We will need as much information as possible, including:

 We will investigate abandoned vehicles on the highway.
 If the abandoned vehicle is on private land, the landowner or managing agent should report it and we will provide advice.

 We investigate reports of an abandoned vehicles within 5 working days.
-If the vehicle seems to be abandoned we contact the registered keeper asking them to contact us within 7 days if they wish to claim the vehicle.
+If we decide that the vehicle seems to be abandoned we contact the registered keeper asking them to contact us within 7 days if they wish to claim the vehicle.

-If a vehicle is in a dangerous condition, for example, it is burned out, has broken windows or is significantly damaged, we will have it removed within 24 hours.
+If we consider a vehicle is in a dangerous condition, for example, it is burned out, has broken windows or is significantly damaged, we will have it removed within 24 hours.